 Causes of conductive hearing loss: the middle ear

 The middle ear consists of an air space and the three small hearing bones (ossicles).
 Conduction of sound through the middle ear depends upon both of these.

-The air in the middle ear gets there from the Eustachian tube, which links the middle ear to the throat.
-The tube allows air in and out (the ear popping sensation on a flight shows this happening).
+A small tube, the Eustachian tube, connects the middle ear to the back of the nose and throat.
+The tube allows air in and out.
 This allows the air pressure inside the ear to equalise with that outside and replaces air that gets absorbed by the cells lining the middle ear.

 The middle ear system can therefore be affected by problems affecting the Eustachian tubes and the middle ear space itself and by problems affecting the hearing bones.